kruebling/bali-rafactor/README.md

 * `rake db:setup`

 * Sorry, didn't get around to tests.
 It mostly works.
-There might be a few bugs.
+There might be a few bugs

+# Log
+  1. Project worked fine at home, cat chewed through laptop charger, had to catch bus to school (10:00)